scaffold-eth/se-2-challenges/README.md

 ## 📜 Quest Journal 🧭

-In this challenge you'll have access to a fully functional Multisig Wallet for inspiration, unlike previous challenges where certain code sections were intentionally left incomplete for completion.
+In this challenge you'll have access to a fully functional Multisig Wallet for inspiration, unlike previous challenges where certain code sections were intentionally left incomplete.

 The objective is to allow builders to create their unique versions while referring to this existing build when encountering difficulties.